SvenElyes/Textanalytics/README.md

 ## (5) TESTING
-All the test have been performed using `python3 -m unitttest`
+All the test have been performed using `python3 -m unitttest`.
+This call has to be made in the root directory of the project, not in the test folder.